Montana-Code-School/JSBasics/README.md

 ### Strings
 1. Check if string has no duplicate characters - isUnique.js
 2. Check if two strings are anagrams - isAnagram.js
+3. Create URL string - urlify.js
+3. Check if string is a palindrome - isPalindrome.js

 ### Objects